In advance, print one or more ‘house’ shape diagrams (see Resources tab) on cards to share among your group.

 Success with Level 1 comes pretty easy, and then gradually more and more people will achieve Level 2.
 Encourage your group to persevere, because seeking a solution to Level 3 is where people get stuck.

 In short, Level 3 cannot be achieved.
-At least, I have never seen a solution (Stop Press: see Leadership Tips.)
+At least, I have never seen a solution (Stop Press: see Leadership Tips tab.)

 Yet, the exercise is not a trick – it is a powerful metaphor for what is possible.
-Take a look at Leadership Tips for some possible discussion points around this theme.
+Take a look at the Leadership Tips tab for some possible discussion points around this theme.

 Practical Leadership Tips